libera-nutrition/gerd-notes/README.md

 ### Monitoring
 1. A routine checkup by an experienced MD gastroenterologist is recommended, particularly via an upper endoscopy examination procedure which requires sedation.

-## UNCERTAIN
-### Drink
-1. It is unclear if chlorination or fluoridation or their toxic byproducts in tap water contribute to reflux.
-To test, filtered water can be consumed with a filter that effectively removes these and other chemicals.
-Reverse osmosis (RO) removes these chemicals, but a pH plus mineralization cartridge must necessarily be used with RO, and also be replaced very regularly.

-## UNEXPLORED
+## MAYBEs
 ### Supplements
 1. Alginate capsules after meals and before bed
 2. Acetic acid / vinegar capsules after meals
 3. Digestive enzymes capsules after meals
 4. Deglycyrrhizinated licorice (DGL)
+### Drink
+1. It is unclear if chlorination or fluoridation or their toxic byproducts in tap water contribute to reflux.
+To test, filtered water can be consumed with a filter that effectively removes these and other chemicals.
+Reverse osmosis (RO) removes these chemicals, but a pH plus mineralization cartridge must necessarily be used with RO, and also be replaced very regularly.
 ### Lifestyle
 1. Sleeping on the left side (as opposed to the right side).
 This is not very practical as it is habitual to routinely switch sides while sleeping.
 ### Exercise